-The standoff continued overnight until just before 8 a.m. when the suspect, later identified as Mason Johnson II, 31, released one of the juveniles.
+The standoff continued overnight until just before 8 a.m. when the suspect released one of the juveniles.
 He released the second juvenile just after noon Friday but kept the second woman hostage at gunpoint.

 Just after 7 a.m.
-Saturday, authorities said he made himself visible through a doorway while restraining the hostage at gunpoint and was shot by a member of the tactical team.
+Saturday, authorities said the suspect made himself visible through a doorway while restraining the hostage at gunpoint and was shot by a member of the tactical team.